Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Computing the Quillen homology of spectral Lie algebras

 (2).
-There is a canonical map of $\R$-modules via stabilization, which gives rise to a surjective map of $\tiLie_{\R}$-algebras with trivial brackets.
+Iterating \Cref{stablization} yields a canonical map of $\R$-modules which gives rise to a surjective map of $\tiLie_{\R}$-algebras with trivial brackets.
 The underlying $\F$-module of $L$ has basis $\Q^J x_{k}$, where $J=(j_1,\ldots,j_r)$ is a basis element of $\R$ satisfying $j_r\geq n+k$.
 Suppose that $\alpha\in\AR(L)$ is the cycle completion of an element $\Q^{j_1}|\cdots |\Q^{j_r}|x_k$ with $k\leq j_r<n+k$ and $j_{l+1}-1+\cdots +j_r-1+k\leq j_l\leq 2j_{l+1}$ for $l<r$.
-Since cycle completion via Behrens' relations cannot increase the index of the right most operation, the differentials supported by $\alpha$ are the same as those supported by its image in $\AR(\F\{x_k\})$, so $\alpha$ is a nontrivial cycle.
+Since cycle completion via Behrens' relations in the sense of \Cref{cyclecompletion} cannot increase the index of the right most operation, the differentials supported by $\alpha$ are the same as those supported by its image in $\AR(\F\{x_k\})$, so $\alpha$ is a nontrivial cycle.
 Otherwise, all but the rightmost face maps send $\alpha$ to zero, while the rightmost face map from at least one (distinct) term of $\alpha$ is nonzero, so it is impossible to complete the cycle.
 Switching to lower-indexing yields the desired answer. \end{proof}